 What's the Best Raspberry Pi for Emulation?

 Aside from hardware and software, you'll likely want to use a case.
 Retro gaming cases such as Nintendo Entertainment System (NES), Super Nintendo Entertainment System (SNES), and Sega MegaDrive cases lend an old school flair which jazzes up a Raspberry Pi emulation build.
-Unfortunately, most of these only fit the Raspberry Pi 3.
+Unfortunately, most of these only fit the Raspberry Pi 3 and 3 B+.
 There are also kits like the Pimoroni Picade console and the Picade (available in an 8-inch and 10-inch screen arcade cabinet).
 But the Pi 4 has a ton of different available cases, and even a NESPi option for an old school flair.

 Connectivity comes into play.
 The Raspberry Pi 3 A+ lacks Ethernet.
 While emulation doesn't necessarily require an active Internet connection, you'll probably want Internet connectivity for scraping ROMs, and maybe streaming video or games.
 Since both boards utilize the same Wi-Fi connection, that should be fine.
 But if you need Ethernet, opt for the Pi 3 B+.